ghazi-naceur/data-highway/README.md

    * b- Spark Kafka Plugin Producer

-Set the conversion `route` for your REST **POST** query, by invoking the url `http://localhost:5555/conversion/route` and setting the following request bodies :
+Set the conversion `route` for your REST **POST** query, by invoking the url `http://localhost:5555/conversion/route` and setting one of these following request bodies :

 #### a- Pure Kafka Producer :

 ##### * File to Kafka :

+Publishing data will be performed by **"pure-kafka-producer"** :
 ```json
 {
   "route": {